actionsmile/blackbird/readme.md

 ---
 ### BUILDING

-In addition to the SWC file in this distribution package, the Blacknird vv1.0.4 source code is also provided.
+In addition to the SWC file in this distribution package, the Blackbird v1.0.4 source code is also provided.

 The source code is dependent on the [as3signals][signals] library.